YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 # Module k4lt-assets for Foundry VTT

 This module is intrinsically linked to the add-on modules (k4lt-en, k4lkt-en and others in the pipeline).
 As its name suggests, it contains the resources needed to run other modules.
 Here's a non-exhaustive list of the contents included in this module:
- * A set of icons from https://game-icons.net/ to illustrate advantages, capabilities, disadvantages and limitations;
  * Illustrations to illustrate the pre-started character sheets;
  * Illustrations from the official Kult tarot deck;
  * A set of audio elements from various sources to animate the game;